Let’s Make 2024 The Year Of The Budgeting Brain

 Go hunting for your spending triggers

 Develop some additional insights into your spending habits by keeping a spending diary for a week, charting not only what you bought but why you bought it.
-There are good spending diary templates online, but you can also use a notebook or the Notes app in your phone.
+There are good spending diary templates online, such as the one offered by Skint Dad, but you can also use a notebook or the Notes app in your phone.

 Start to hone your insights by identifying specific triggers for your spending.
 I find most spending falls broadly into one or more of the following six categories: